 - The AICPA is in the process of developing a masters-level 3.0 credit hour “Essentials of Personal Financial Planning” course for professors and students to use, which will cover the core PFP bodies of knowledge including estate, retirement, tax, investment, and insurance/risk management planning.

 - Check with your university regarding in-depth courses that may cover the PFP bodies of knowledge that align with the Content Specification Outline for the PFS exam:

 - Professional responsibilities

 - Income Tax Planning

 - Charitable Planning

 - The AICPA is developing a robust education package that will prepare students and professionals to take the PFS exam.
 Contact the PFP Division staff for more information.

-- Students are able to eligible to sit for the PFS exam while still in school, allowing you to distinguish yourselves and be view as more desirable to prospective employees.
+- Students are eligible to sit for the PFS exam while still in school, allowing you to distinguish yourselves and be view as more desirable to prospective employees.
 Individuals who successfully pass the exam will be granted the credential after attaining a CPA license or certificate and completing other requirements, such as the necessary education and work experience.
 Refer to the NASBA Standards for Continuing Professional Education to learn how university course credit can be used to meet the education requirement for the CPA/PFS credential.